petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search.md

 The Search Settings include the following:

 **Text Embedding Cache Timeout:** Set the cache timeout in milliseconds for transformed search keywords.
-By default 604800 is used (about ten minutes).
+If the cache is within the timeout, Liferay won't request the keyword's text embedding from the text embedding provider.
+By default the timeout is 604800 ms (about ten minutes).

 ## Understanding Semantic Search in Liferay

 Semantic Search in Liferay can be one of two things:
 1. Full semantic search, where the normal indexers are disabled in a Search blueprint, and only text embeddings are used to search for relevant content.
-1. Hybrid semantic search, where a lexical search is performed first, and text embeddings are used to re-score the results.
+1. Hybrid semantic search, where a keyword search is performed first, and text embeddings are used to re-score the results.

 Providing a robust understanding semantic search and its intricacies is beyond the scope of this brief explanation.
 Instead we'll focus on how Liferay's semantic search implementation works, along the way explaining a few fundamental concepts of a semantic search.

 Semantic search impacts the Liferay search at both index time and search time, introducing an additional level of content processing.

-During the indexing phase,
+### Semantic Search at the Indexing Phase

-* Standard processing occurs:
+* First, regular content processing occurs:
   * [LIFERAY] Content in Liferay is sent to the search engine where it's processed according to its data type: text is analyzed appropriately and stored in the index.
 * [LIFERAY] Additional semantic search processing occurs:
    * Following the configuration in System/Instance Settings, the text snippet is sent by Liferay to the text embedding provider.